crystoll/bobf/README.md

 - Weapons have biggest discounts so should always prioritize them - but kinda depends also on distance, especially with others on board
 - Always picking up closest items is not too bad algorithm
 - Health maxes out at 100, so perhaps if health is high, prioritize value items, and when health is low, prioritize beer

-## Bugs right now

-- For some reason weapons detection does not work properly, weapon on board is not detected, unless it was there from beginning